isaacplmann/angular2-contextmenu/README.md

 # angular2-contextmenu

+**This library is being moved to [ngx-contextmenu](https://github.com/isaacplmann/ngx-contextmenu).
+With the name change comes support for Angular 4 and removal of the old imperative syntax.**

 A context menu built with Angular 2 inspired by [ui.bootstrap.contextMenu](https://github.com/Templarian/ui.bootstrap.contextMenu).
 Bootstrap classes are included in the markup, but there is no explicit dependency on Bootstrap.
 [Demo](http://plnkr.co/edit/wpJXpEh4zNZ4uCxTURx2?p=preview)

 ## Installation